i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 > Think of it as your first engineering deep-dive.
 You can read it now, or you can come back to it at any time.
 The choice is yours.

 ---

-### Key Terms (Module 2)

--   **Boolean Algebra**: A branch of mathematics for working with true/false values (1/0), using operators like AND, OR, and NOT.
--   **Logic Gate**: A physical or virtual device that implements a Boolean operation.
--   **Primitive Gate**: A basic, indivisible logic gate from which more complex gates are built.
-In our course, these are NOT and OR.
--   **Composite Gate**: A logic gate constructed by combining primitive gates (e.g., an AND gate built from NOT and OR gates).
--   **Truth Table**: A chart showing all possible input/output combinations for a logic gate or circuit.
--   **Diode**: A component that allows an electrical signal to pass in only one direction.
-In Minecraft, the Redstone Repeater acts as a perfect diode.
--   **Functionally Complete**: A set of gates from which any Boolean function can be built (e.g., just NAND or just NOR).
--   **Bitwise Operation**: A software operation that manipulates individual bits of a number.
--   **XOR (Exclusive OR)**: Outputs 1 if inputs are different; used in both hardware and software for unique logic tricks.